 QRIScloud support can be accessed in several ways.
 Additionally, QRIScloud staff have created the Virtual Wranglers portal to provide information about many aspects of NeCTAR instance operations.
 You are welcome to use and contribute to this store of information.
 Step-by-step instructions on how to set up a Nectar instance can be found here.
 Background information explaining what NeCTAR images are, and how to use them, can be found here.
 You are also welcome to consult your university's eResearch Analyst

 Australia’s national research computing service, the National Computational Infrastructure (NCI), provides world-class, high-end services to Australia’s researchers, the primary objectives of which are to raise the ambition, impact, and outcomes of Australian research through access to advanced, computational and data-intensive methods, support, and high-performance infrastructure.

-The National Computational Merit Allocation Scheme (NCMAS) provides researchers with access to Australia’s major national computational facilities, including Raijin.
+The National Computational Merit Allocation Scheme (NCMAS) provides researchers with access to Australia’s major national computational facilities, including Gadi.
 The main call for applications is made annually in October for allocations to start the following January for up to 12 months.
-QCIF has a share in time on Raijin and is accepting applications all year round.
+QCIF has a share in time on Gadi and accepts applications all year round.

 FlashLite is a research computer that has been designed and optimised for data intensive computing.
 FlashLite will support applications that need large amounts of primary memory along with very high performance secondary memory.
 Each of the 68 nodes of FlashLite is equipped with 512 Gbytes of main memory and 4.8TB of solid-state drive (SSD).
 The operating software supports various programming paradigms including message passing (MPI), shared memory (OpenMP), and virtual symmetric multiprocessor (vSMP).
 The vSMP mode aggregates nodes to produce virtual machines with very large "main" memory address space.
 A data sheet is available here.